oxarbitrage/worker-proposals/elasticsearch-plugin.md

 This values are available as plugins options to the user to change, so if a change in ....
 [add data and plugin options]

+The optimal number of docs to bulk is hardware dependent this is why we added it as an option for changing it at start time.

 The name of the index for us will be `graphene`

 ### Differences from SQL and other relational databases - Why a flatworld ?